n0rthface43/Ball/_posts/2024-01-22-Caseanalyse-Brentford-set-pieces.md

 Figure 8.
 Toney moves the ball 20-30 cm to the side from where it was originally located.
 Toney shoots the ball in the nearest corner, around the wall.

 Summary of strategy: Toney succeeds at the first attempt in his comeback!
 Brentford put two men behind the wall to disrupt the goalkeeper's view.
 This helps reduce the time the goalkeeper has to react if Toney chooses the far corner.
 After Forest has set the wall, Toney moves the ball 20-30 cm to the side.
 That was enough to shoot the ball around the wall and into the shortest corner.
 A cheeky and successful move by Toney and Brentford.
-The shot is set at 0.11 xg [(Understat)](https://understat.com/match/22104/ "Understat")
+The shot is set at 0.11 xG [(Understat)](https://understat.com/match/22104/ "Understat")

 ##### 24min - Corner from left (Mathias Jensen)
 ![figur-ni](https://github.com/n0rthface43/Ball/assets/157420543/2f631067-75c2-4a77-965e-1f4e3293f37e)